bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model

 2. What is an event?
+An occurrance in the system that it tells you about so you can do something with it (if you want).

 3. What is an event listener?
+An object that handles events and perform an action when you do somethign with said event.

 4. Why would we convert a NodeList into an Array?
+We convert them into arrays because they are not arrays, only array-liek objects and cannot be manipulated like arrays, which limits what one can do with them.

 5. What is a component?
+A component is a small piece of code that makes up the whole system.
+A piston in the engine that powers the car, to borrow from our lecture.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [ x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [ x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product